-While there you must check Al-Qara mountains which are famous for its beautiful lime caves.
+While there you must check the Al-Qara mountains which are famous for their beautiful lime caves.
 The Dougha Handmade Pottery Factory sheds light on the industry of pottery through the ages and how the craft passed down from generation to generation over the years.

 The United Arab Emirates (The UAE)

-The United Arab Emirates are a group of seven emirates: Abu Dhabi which is the capital, Ajman, Dubai, Fujairah, Ras Al-Khaimah, Sharjah and Umm Al-Quwain.
-This Arab Asian country’s oil and natural gas reserves contributed greatly in the development of the emirates through investments in healthcare, education and infrastructure.
+The United Arab Emirates is a group of seven emirates: Abu Dhabi which is the capital, Ajman, Dubai, Fujairah, Ras Al-Khaimah, Sharjah and Umm Al-Quwain.
+This Arab Asian country’s oil and natural gas reserves contributed greatly to the development of the emirates through investments in healthcare, education and infrastructure.
 Dubai which is the most populated emirate is an international tourist hub.